A woman holds up a large whitehead fish caught on a frozen lake

 Lake trout fishing on Lake of the Woods normally starts January 1.
 Lake trout are often caught when using white tube jigs, Swedish Pimple spoons and large rubber plastics such as the Droptine Tackle Hungerstrike Tube or Bondy Bait.
 Lake trout average five to 15 pounds but they can grow much larger.

-Lake of the Woods has a variety of places to fish for lake trout, which can occasionally be found mixed in with walleye.
+Lake of the Woods offers a variety of places to catch lake trout, which can occasionally be found mixed in with walleye.

 For more information about ice fishing on Lake of the Woods, visit Sunset Country.